 If you're looking for a recommendation, check out other models with a similar feel on our list of the best memory foam mattresses, or check out our picks for the best mattresses for a broader look at what's available.

 You may prefer either the Tempur-Pedic TEMPUR-Adapt or the Novaform ComfortGrande Plus.
-The Novaform's medium-firm feel makes it better for most back and stomach sleepers.
-All of its foam layers are made of good quality foam, which is more durable.
-The Tempur-Pedic is a similar all-foam mattress, but its medium firmness makes it better suited for lighter back sleepers or heavier side sleepers.
-It's much less responsive, so it can make you feel stuck in place, but it's also more contouring, and you might prefer it if you want a mattress that feels like a hug.
+The Novaform is a firmer mattress that uses better-quality foam, making it more durable.
+The Tempur-Pedic is a similar all-foam mattress, but it has a less responsive feel, which can make you feel stuck in place.
+It's also more contouring, and you might prefer it if you want a mattress that feels like a hug.

 The Nectar Premier Copper is a better option than the Tempur-Pedic TEMPUR-Adapt for most people.
 Both mattresses are all-foam options with very little bounce, but the Nectar is much more responsive, so it's easier to shift sleeping positions and doesn't make you feel constrained or stuck.
 The Nectar also has better edge support, so it's easier to get in and out of bed.
 That said, the Temper-Pedic keeps you cooler, though it's also not quite cooling enough for hot sleepers.
 It has better motion isolation as well, so if you're a very light sleeper, you may prefer it.